 The book – Donna Hay, FRESH and LIGHT – is stunningly gorgeous and filled with fantastic recipes.
-The Quinoa Granola was the first recipe I knew I wanted to make although it was really difficult to decide which one to make first!
-But the Quinoa Granola really called to me – one of my favorite breakfasts is Quinoa Oatmeal so I figured that Quinoa Granola was a sure winner.
+The Quinoa Granola recipe was the first dish I wanted to make although it was really difficult to decide as ALL of the recipes are worth drooling over.
+This Quinoa Granola really called to me – one of my favorite breakfasts is Quinoa Oatmeal so I figured that Quinoa Granola was a sure winner.
 It was and I can’t wait to make my own variations.

 This Quinoa Granola recipe is less sweet than your typical granola.
 It’s a bit more crumbly, too; on the second batch I increased the maple syrup from 1/4 cup to 1/3 which helped it stay together more like what I’m used to.
 But I loved the recipe as-is, too – it’s just sweet enough and it’s a perfect sweet once I added yogurt and fresh berries.

-Although most of the recipes in the book are “light” in terms of fresh ingredients and lots of vegetables, fish, grains, etc., there’s definitely something here for everyone.
+Although most of the recipes in the cookbook are “light” in terms of fresh ingredients and lots of vegetables, fish, grains, etc., there’s definitely something here for everyone.
 The “Grilled Steak with Green Salsa” looks to-die-for and the desserts look better-than-heavenly!
 Of course, the gorgeous photography certainly doesn’t hurt.
-Here’s a video of Donna talking about the book: